MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/web-development-environment.md

 Developing and testing web applications is as easy as previewing a local HTML file in your web browser of choice.
 Developers can use their IDE of choice, and any framework(s) that suits their needs.

 However one thing may stand in the way of developing web applications.
-Web applications may encounter errors due to [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) violation.
-Same Origin Policy is a restriction embosed on web browsers.
+Web applications might encounter errors due to [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) violation.
+Same-origin policy is a restriction embosed on web browsers.
 For example, if an application is hosted on the domain **example.com**, it is not allowed for the same application to also access contect that is available on another server, or for that matter, from the MobileFirst Server.

 [Web apps that are to use the MobileFirst Web SDK](../../adding-the-mfpf-sdk/web) should be handled in a supporting topology, for example by using a Reverse Proxy to internally redirect requests to the appropriate server while maintaining the same single origin.

-This restriction can be alleviated by:
+The policy requirements can be satisfied by using either of the following methods:

 - Serving the web application resources' from the same WebSphere Full/Liberty profile application server that also hosts the MobileFirst Server.
 - Using Node.js as a proxy to redirect application requests to the MobileFirst Server.